ekspek/dotfiles/README.md

 # dotfiles

-My dotfiles, comprised mostly of Vim configurations.
+My dotfiles repository.
+Mostly to get Vim and other things running quickly.

-I still have to set everything up properly.
-Hopefully I get some more time to do that in the future.
+Still very primitive.
+Don't judge me :)

 ### Setting it up

-For Linux and other Unix systems, use the `install.sh` script.
+For Linux, use the `install.sh` script.

 To set the files up on any machine, go to your directory of choice and run